 The costs of some of the best private marriage counseling retreats with a licensed professional can run between $3,000 to $12,000+ per couple across the USA.

-Our own couple retreats offer a choice of 10 Certified Gottman Therapist, four of which are Senior Gottman Therapists training other licensed professionals.
-Others have advanced training in both Gottman and EFT models of science-based couples therapy.
+Our couple retreats offer a choice of 10 Certified Gottman Therapists, four of which are Senior Gottman Therapists training other licensed professionals.
+Others have advanced training in Gottman and EFT science-based couples therapy models.

-Keep in mind that divorce is far more costly, not only financially, but emotionally as well.
-Take the time to find the best marriage retreat you can locate within your budget, and commit yourself to participating in it fully.
+Keep in mind that divorce is far more costly, not only financially but emotionally as well.
+Take the time to find the best marriage retreat you can locate within your budget, and commit yourself to participating fully.

 Originally published December 17, 2015